 So far, there has been some impact as orders in the first quarter were postponed or canceled.
 However, as lockdowns were lifted, there was a surge in demand in waste vehicles as furloughed workers and home workers renovated their home and garden spaces.

-Many commercial vehicles are involved in logistics work categorized as ‘essential services,’ and of course, international and domestic freight is also considered an essential service.
+Many commercial vehicles are involved in logistics work categorised as ‘essential services,’ and of course, international and domestic freight is also considered an essential service.
 The automotive industry continues to see demand driven by households’ needs as domestic and commercial waste is collected and food and consumer goods are delivered.

 Truck providers, drivers, and mechanics have been able to quickly adapt to new guidelines, adhering to automotive health and safety best practices at every step of the way.